 In 2005 Yale initiated a multi-pronged strategy to fight global climate change, setting a goal to cut its emissions by 43% below 2005 levels by 2020.
 The university has since committed to become carbon neutral—reducing its net contributions of greenhouse gases (GHGs) to the atmosphere to zero by or before 2050.

 On-campus initiatives have cut Yale’s emissions by 20% below 2005 levels.
 Meeting Yale’s 2020 target will require reducing Yale’s carbon footprint by another 23%.
 The original emissions reduction strategy created in 2005 anticipated that on-campus improvements would not achieve the deep GHG reductions rapidly enough to meet the 2020 target.
-Understanding these constraints, the University determined in 2005 that it would need to offset approximately 65,000 metric tons of carbon dioxide equivalents (MTCDE) in 2019 to meet its 2020 goal.
+Understanding these constraints, the University determined in 2005 that it would need to offset approximately 65,000 metric tons of carbon dioxide equivalents (MTCDE) to meet its 2020 goal.

 Yale is beginning to buy and develop third-party verified carbon offsets to implement, assess and refine scientifically-supported climate solutions while accelerating Yale’s progress toward achieving carbon neutrality.

 - Verified carbon offsets must reduce, remove, or avoid greenhouse gas emissions.

 - Purchases support existing off-campus carbon offset projects or develop new carbon reducing projects.

 - Engaging the Yale community is essential when considering generative off-campus carbon offsets.